SlothInTheHat/Nikhil_2025/navigation/blog.md

 There was a lot of learning this week.
 I set up my page and downloaded all the tools.
 I also made a bash script to show tool versions and start the venv so I don't have to run each command individually.

 ### lots of terminal stuff:
-Learned about giving exicute permissions with chmod
+*Learned about giving execute permissions with chmod *Renaming files and moving them around